-It is recommended that MINTRAC continue to have research outcomes as Agenda items for discussion at Environment Managers Network meetings and ensure it offers research organisations support in disseminating research outcomes and where necessary support change being implemented by the facilitating of relevant training programs.
+It is recommended that MINTRAC continue to place research outcomes as Agenda items for discussion at Environment Managers Network meetings and ensure it offers research organisations support in disseminating research outcomes and where necessary support change being implemented by the facilitating of relevant training programs.
+Where possible and appropriate these should drive the site visits so network members can see the 'real world' application of research outcomes.